subhamodi/CONTRIBUTING.md-1/README.md

 Include the CONTRIBUTING.md file into the root of your repository where you wish to provide information about contributions by externals.
 This helps people to properly work on your repo.
+People find this way as a better and liable way of doing codding. .

 ===============